RHIT-CSSE/csse332/sessions/01_session1.md

 In this video, we talk about `malloc` and `free`, the main ways to allocate and deallocate _dynamic_ memory in C.

+_This video include a bonus voice appearance by Herman the cat who was not particularly happy with the fact that I locked him out of the room.
+I guess he wanted to learn about memory management in C as well_.

 <iframe src="https://rose-hulman.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=9a66f0c6-92b3-4ce2-8abe-ace8000d793e&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ---